lm3nitro/Projects/Penetration Testing/Password Cracking/Hydra.md

 ## Summary:

-Here we can see that the FTP server username and password were both found using Hydra.
+Here I can see that the FTP server username and password were both found using Hydra.
 To help protect against dictionary attacks, there are several strategies that can be implemented:

 + Strong Password Policy
 + Account Lockout Policy